Islamic State attacks Kabul gathering, killing at least 32

 “I was at the ceremony when gunshots started.
 I rushed toward the door to get out of the area but suddenly my foot was hit by a bullet,” Mukhtar Jan told Reuters from a stretcher at the hospital.

-Ali Attayee, at the hospital to support his wounded brother, said: “Those who committed this crime want to destroy our people...
+Ali Attayee, at the hospital to support his wounded brother, said: “Those who committed this crime want to destroy our people. ...
 We’re sorry for those committing such crimes.”

 Representatives of the United States, European Union and NATO condemned the attack.